-If you would like more information on dental infections in Fort Collins, Colorado, please call us at 970-407-1020 and schedule an appointment with our pediatric dentist, Dr. Greg Evans, at Big Grins.
+If you would like more information on dental infections in Fort Collins, Colorado, please call us at 970-407-1020 and schedule an appointment with our pediatric dentists, Dr. Greg Evans and Dr. Rachel Ecker, at Big Grins.

 What is this?
 Child has no real signs of trauma or infection but complains of toothache.
 The pain is vague and not specified to a single tooth.
 Pain may be elicited with biting pressure and may be hot or cold sensitive.
 Oral hygiene may be very poor in area.

 Situation: A sore tooth, the most common childhood dental “emergency.”

 What else it could be: Erupting permanent tooth behind baby tooth (blue gum), food debris stuck between teeth or under red gums, cavity in between teeth, not readily seen trauma to teeth from recent hard bite or hit to face, small canker sore (aphthous ulcer) low on the gum.

 Is this an emergency, urgency or problem?
 Problem.